Lake Mojave: Chronology

 Lake Mojave existed between 22,000 and 9,000 years before present.
+It is one of several pluvial lakes in the Mojave Desert, including Lake Manix and Coyote Lake, Lake Harper and Lake Ivanpah.
+The history of the Silver Lake basin is better known than that of the Soda Lake area.

 Based on the Wells chronology, the lake filled before 27,000 years before present and from then on fluctuated below the A-shoreline.
 The lake was stable at the A-shoreline 21,900 - 19,750 and 16,850 - 13,850 years before present.
 The early phase is also known as Lake Mojave I, while later phases are also known as Lake Mojave II.
 Alternative age ranges are 20,900 - 19,600 for Lake Mojave I and 16,500 - 13,400 for Lake Mojave II.
+More recent research indicates that water levels remained high between 20,500 and 12,800 years ago, with only a brief drop about 16,200 years ago.
 Water draining from Lake Manix after the formation of Afton Canyon may have aided in the development of Lake Mojave, although much of the water would have continued into Death Valley due to the insufficient volume of the Lake Mojave basin.

 Between 13,600 and 11,500 years before present, the formation of a spillway caused Lake Mojave to abandon its A-shoreline and drop to the B-shoreline.
-Lake Mojave stabilized at the B-shoreline until 8,700 years before present.
-Other estimates assume a drying about 9,700 years before present.
+Lake Mojave stabilized at the B-shoreline until 8,700 years, 9,700 years or, according to more recent theories, until 11,000 years ago, when the Mojave River no longer supplied enough water to sustain a waterbody.
+Wetlands supported by water lasted for several more millennia.

 The disappearance of Lake Mojave was caused by climatic changes at the start of the Holocene.
+This contrasts with Lake Ivanpah, which (probably under monsoon influence) maintained itself during the Holocene.
+Some earlier fluctuations in water levels were caused by faulting in the Lake Manix basin, which occasionally diverted the Mojave River into the Coyote Lake Basin.

 Wind erosion affected the beach and delta deposits left by Lake Mojave, forming aeolian sediments.

 Presently, only rarely do lakes form in the basin of Lake Mojave.
 Individual occurrences occurred in 1916–1917, 1938-1939 and 1969; this latter lake stage was photographed and it submerged the Tonopah and Tidewater railroad.
 Other infillings occurred 3,910 ± 152 and 470 ± 160 years ago.
 Such resurgences of the lake depend on anomalously high precipitation on the San Bernardino Mountains, and are climatically linked to the Little Ice Age and other glacial expansion episodes.
 The existence of such lakes was not only limited by climate factors but also by a generally shallow lake basin that caused a strong increase in evaporation with only slight increases in water levels.